 In an article in the July 24 1974 issue of Architect's Journal, Jeremy Baker talks about the student thesis as a way of providing students with "greater awareness of the world."
 Library research can help to provide the framework as well as set the boundaries for the design project.
 Good research techniques can make the process both expedient and enjoyable.

-Books on Reserve at the King + King Architecture Library:
+Books at the King + King Architecture Library related to writing a thesis:

 Writing Built Environment Dissertations and Projects: